lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 * nature-no-compression
 * nature-fragmentation

-The naming convention is "nature" followed by the nature identifier.
+The naming convention is "nature-" followed by the nature identifier.

 To access a specific rule, the rule ID length and value are used as a key.
 The rule is either a compression or a fragmentation rule.